Lxdro/the_Terminal-tor/README.md

 ## Feedback

 I’d love to hear your feedback!
 If you have any thoughts, suggestions, or just want to share your experience, feel free to reach out on X *(@Droni0s)*.
+Also consider leaving a star if you liked the project or it has somehow been useful :)

 I challenge you to send me your best score on the final level. 😈